 Styling Multiple Contact Form 7 Forms

-Simply open a page containing the form you want to modify.
-Take your mouse to the first field in the form, right click and select Inspect Element.
-The browser screen will split, and you will see the source code of the page.
+The browser screen will split, and you will see the page’s source code.
 In the source code, you need to locate the starting line of the form code.

 As you can see in the screenshot above, our contact form code starts with the line: